sayitfast/MountWizzard3/wishlist.md

 - using the skyfield framework for satellites
 - moving the regular tasks like pressure updates, temp updates, alt az for pointer from mount medium to separate timer

-- give some hints for used software in disclaimer
-- parsing tle data now moves to skyfield. technical data should be hidden now.

 - make mount threads depending on a single class and replace the standard methods in it.
 - make the code more readable with pep-8